-Unfortunately, it goes without saying that every routine comes with a risk.
-An article in Canadian Living states that there are many other issues that people may have to deal.
-Such as shin splints, runner’s knee, stress fractures, tendonitis, sprains, or muscle, and ligaments strains or tears.
+Running is one of the most popular forms of exercise!
+Unfortunately, it goes without saying that every exercise routine comes with a risk.
+Running increases one’s risk of sustaining injuries such as shin splints, runner’s knee, stress fractures, tendonitis, sprains, or muscle, and ligament strains or tears.

 Excess training, injuries and bad performances are sometimes due to an inefficient training schedule.
 An experienced physical therapist or trained coach can set a proper training routine for you so that you can reach your goals without having to deal with an injury.
 Pillars of Wellness can connect you with such professionals for the right scheduling.

 Each running shoe is different.
 The shoe type you require depends on your foot type as well as running style.
 Any sports store that prioritizes sports footwear will help you determine which type and style may be ideal for you.

 A common foot issue is “flat feet” or overpronation.
 Depending on the amount of pronation, the shape of your foot, and the type of running you are doing (sprinting, long-distance, etc), a different style of shoe might be required!

 Poor foot biomechanics such as overpronation or excessive rigidity/flexibility of the foot arch can result in running injuries.
 Typically, runners will handle these issues by simply getting the correct shoe type.
 If you have additional issues such as low back pain, knee pain, or hip pain, orthotics are often a great way to help combat all these issues at once.

 Improved running performance and body buildup are achieved by following an appropriate training program and utilizing good running form or technique.
 This usually involves using less energy while also delaying any muscle fatigue.
 A professional experienced in running biomechanics can find faults in your running form as well as guide you in how to fix them.